CostrunLarisa/PROIECT-PAO/README.md

    When one object is created, it's current money amount is set to the minimum charging value (provided by the bank).

  For each card there will be a list of transactions which will be read from the "Transactions.csv" as it follows:
+  Card Number -> Date -> Mouney Amount -> Details -> Charged

+Services
+ After all data is read, the user can